sysrepo/sysrepo/README.md

 ## Tests

-libyang includes several tests built with [cmocka](https://cmocka.org/).
+There are several tests included and built with [cmocka](https://cmocka.org/).
 The tests can be found in `tests` subdirectory and they are designed for checking library functionality after code changes.